The hike to Lone Pine Lake in the Eastern Sierra is an exhilarating adventure that offers breathtaking scenery at every turn. 😍

 Starting at an elevation of 8,365 feet, you’ll embark on a challenging ascent that leads you to the stunning alpine lake that sits around 10,000 feet.

 As you navigate a series of switchbacks, each step rewards you with increasingly spectacular views.
+After about three miles of hiking, you’ll finally reach Lone Pine Lake.

+The crystal-clear water surrounded by towering peaks makes for a perfect place to hang out and relax.
 It’s also a great acclimatization hike if preparing to summit Mt.
-Whitney!
+Whitney.

-Lone Pine Lake: Overview
+Lone Pine Lake: Trail Stats and Map

 Length: 6 miles